Chad troops fighting Boko Haram redeploy, signalling possible new push

 "We don't know the reason for the withdrawal.
 We just received the orders," one of them said, adding that the force was now heading south to the border town of Banki.

-Banki lies on the main road from Cameroon to the Nigerian town of Bama, the second-biggest town in Borno state.
-Security sources in Nigeria said fierce fighting was on-going to retake Bama, which has been held by Boko Haram since late last year.
+Banki lies on the main road from Cameroon to the Nigerian town of Bama, where Nigeria's military has been planning an offensive.

+A spokesman for the Chadian military was not immediately available for comment.
+Chadian troops are also battling Boko Haram to the north along the border with Niger.

-Chadian troops last week pushed the furthest they have gone into Nigeria when they freed Dikwa, a town at a major crossroad some 80 km (50 miles) east of Maiduguri, the capital of Borno.
+Chadian troops last week pushed the furthest they have gone into Nigeria when they freed Dikwa, a town at a major crossroad some 80 km (50 miles) east of Maiduguri, the capital of the northeastern Borno state.

 Since then, Nigeria asked Chadian troops to leave and deployed its own troops to the town, Chadian officers said.